NikKowPHP/social-brain/a.md

 This is not a script, but a sequence of operations designed to keep both brains online.

 1.  **Regulate Yourself First (Chapter 6):** This is non-negotiable.
-Use the **Conductor's Breath** before and during the conversation.
+Use **The Conductor's Breath** before and during the conversation.
 If you feel the heat rising, take a silent breath.
 Your calm is the most powerful de-escalation tool you have.
 2.  **State Your Benign Intent (Chapter 2):** The first words out of your mouth must signal safety.
 Frame the conversation around a shared goal and a positive intent.
     *   *"My goal is to understand your perspective."* (Rewards Status)
     *   *"I want to find a solution that works for both of us."* (Rewards Relatedness)